publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVI/m__us_usc_t7_s2009aa–12.md

     (b) __Administrative expenses__

-        Not more than 5 percent of the amount appropriated under subsection (a) of this section for a fiscal year shall be used for administrative expenses of the Authority.
+        Not more than 5 percent of the amount appropriated under subsection (a) for a fiscal year shall be used for administrative expenses of the Authority.

 ([Pub.
 L. 87–128, title III, § 382M][/us/pl/87/128/s382M], as added [Pub.
 L. 106–554, § 1(a)(4)][/us/pl/106/554/s1/a/4] \[div.
 B, title V, § 503\], Dec.
 21, 2000, [114 Stat.
 2763][/us/stat/114/2763], 2763A–280; amended [Pub.
 L. 107–171, title VI, § 6027(g)][/us/pl/107/171/s6027/g], May 13, 2002, [116 Stat.
 374][/us/stat/116/374]; [Pub.
 L. 110–234, title VI, § 6025(a)][/us/pl/110/234/s6025/a], May 22, 2008, [122 Stat.
 1177][/us/stat/122/1177]; [Pub.
 L. 110–246, § 4(a)][/us/pl/110/246/s4/a], title VI, § 6025(a), June 18, 2008, [122 Stat.
 1664][/us/stat/122/1664], 1938; [Pub.
 L. 113–79, title VI, § 6026(a)][/us/pl/113/79/s6026/a], Feb.
 7, 2014, [128 Stat.
 850][/us/stat/128/850].)